MonstrousSoftware/VehicleTest/README.md

 Vehicle physics test.
 Using ODE4j library rather than Bullet.
 Using gdx-gltf for the rendering and to read GLTF model files.
+HTML client using TeaVM extension.

 ## Platforms

 - `core`: Main module with the application logic shared by all platforms.
 - `lwjgl3`: Primary desktop platform using LWJGL3.
-- (`teavm`: Experimental web platform using TeaVM and WebGL. : to be done later, requires ODE4j adaptation)
+- `teavm`: Experimental web platform using TeaVM and WebGL.
 ## History

 This builds on VehicleDemo which used Bullet and gdx-gtlf and on VehicleODE which experimented with the ODE library.